lerer00/latude-dev-portal/README.md

-# latude-owner-portal
+# Latude owner portal

-This repo is created to help us bootstrap the idea of removing third-parties within the accommodation industry.
-This application is the one that hotel manager will use to manage companies, properties and assets.
+This is the layer where hotel/property manager will be able to create and edit their assets.

 ## Prerequisites